spacemeshos/go-spacemesh/docs/tasks.md

 - Implement an optimized Merkle tree data structure with backing storage in leveldb (kv storage).
 Implement Merkle proofs.
 - Write tests to validate the plan to use libp2p-kad-dht for peer discovery (simulated network)
 - Tests for all implemented functionality - the more the better.
+- Fully support coinbase account:
+    - when new account is created - if it is only account - set it as coinbase on the running node
+    - restore node coinbase account when loading a node from storage

 ### Hard Tasks
 - add support for uTp (reliable connection over udp) in lib-p2p - it only supports tcp right now - this is a hard task.
 We might contrib this to lib-p2p.
 - Implement gossip support for each protocol (gossip flag) and write tests for gossiping a p2p message (20 nodes, 1 bootstrap)